MicrosoftDocs/powerapps-docs/powerapps-docs/user/quick-find.md

 ## Single table quick find

-Use single-table quick to find row in a view.
+Use single-table quick find to only search for rows in a view.

    > [!div class="mx-imgBorder"]
    > ![Single-table Quick Find](media/quick-find-view-only.gif "Single-table quick find search box")